 What is a floating rate loan?

-How soon can I get my money after my loan is approved?
+How soon can I get my money after my personal loan is approved?

-What documents do I need to apply for a loan?
+What documents do I need to apply for a personal loan?

 Each lender will have a slightly different application process.
 Almost all lenders will ask for your name, address, and social security number, which is used to run a credit check.
 Depending on the type of loan and lender, you may need to show pay stubs, tax returns, transcripts, or SAT scores.

-I already have a loan, can I get another?
+I already have a personal loan, can I get another?